oslabs-beta/LogYard/README.md

 Following the completion of your outstanding work, if you create a PR, our team will review your code!
 We thank all of those who contribute toward improving our product's reliability and expanding upon it's features.

-## Tasks for Contrubution
+## Tasks for Contribution
 - [ ] Improving analysis tools.
-Current tools provide a simple interface but lack in depth capabilities.
+Current tools provide a simple interface but lack in-depth capabilities.
 - [ ] Additional account customization.
     - Current accounts lack any organization features.
 Managing access to logs could be useful depending on application.
     - A more customizable dashboard and visualization page.
 Currently rather basic save, load, and delete is used for monitoring.